-We may all have aspirations and dreams.
+We all have aspirations and dreams.
 Those ideas that keep us up at night, playing themselves out perfectly in our head as we envision how amazing it would feel to actualize them.
-At night, we are passionate and fixated on our goals, and when we wake up in the morning we are met head on with reality.
+At night, we are passionate and fixated on our goals, and when we wake up in the morning we are met head-on with reality.

 Or is it fear?

 Fear.
 Something that every day stops me from doing the things I love.
 Like playing music, or performing in front of a crowd of people.
 Even writing on this blog.
 Every time I push that little “publish” button, I get nervous about the words that I’m putting out into the world.
-Especially since I know that no one but me knows about this blog, or could find it because it is private.
+Which is frankly a little ridiculous considering no one but me knows about this blog or could find it because it is private.
 But it still makes me a little nervous to get my thoughts out there.

 Or my love of performing.
 It has been over a year since I prepared a song and sang in front of an audience.
 Why?
-Because I got so used to performing in front of my friends and in a place that I felt safe that I’m now terrified to put myself out there.
-In high school, I was the winner of Humberside Idol.
-Everyone knew I liked to sing.
+Because I got so used to performing in front of my friends and in a safe place that I’m now terrified to put myself out there.
+In high school, I was the Humberside Idol girl; Everyone knew I liked to sing.
 In Halifax, only a handful of close friends know I love music.
 It isn’t something I talk about.
 I’m afraid that I’ll fail.
 That I’ll sound terrible and people won’t take me seriously.

 I’d like to blame my lack of confidence on the complete lack of inspiration that I’ve found whilst at school.
 Back in Toronto, all my friends played music or were passionate about music.
-Which meant that we inspired each other.
-We played together, and wrote together.
+Which meant that we inspired each other; we played together, we wrote together.
 It was what brought us together.
 Since then, I’ve met so many individuals who play music, and yet no one wants to talk about it or play together.